 Let's not hold onto the '80s

 I also shared why I believe we are on the cusp of The End of Business Continuity As We Know It.
 The process we used to conduct business continuity remains mainly unchanged from the 1980s.
-As much as I appreciate the ’80s, those procedures are 40 years old.
+I appreciate the ’80s, those procedures are 40 years old.
 Our continuity programs can’t stay static and expect to survive.
 Our businesses don’t, so we need to keep pace.

 If it’s not broken, some may say don’t fix it.
 However, we did see a flood of business continuity programs fail at the start of COVID.
-Some companies felt that their plans did little to help them during the crisis and our colleagues paid the price.
+Some companies felt their plans did little to help them during the crisis and our colleagues paid the price.
 Many of us found our pandemic plans made inadequate for the situation.
 These examples warn that changes need to be made to current programming.

 Steps for strategic planning

 So, for this Road to Resilience series – strategy, what plan of action can you take to achieve your goals?
 Marc Emmer lays out the steps concisely in his article, 10 steps to building a killer business strategy you can execute flawlessly.
-Below is a summary that you can start executing on now:
+Below is a summary that you can start implementing now:

 - Design your vision – create a snapshot of the future

 - Articulate competitive advantage – define the unique value

 - Create a growth ladder – understand the scale & next steps

 - Use data for decision-making – make choices based on facts

 - Plan long-term – execute on continuous goals over time